-When I started this blog a few years ago, I had no clue how to make money on Pinterest and this was in part because I didn't realize that Pinterest could be used as a business marketing tool!
+When I started this blog a few years ago, I had no clue how to make money on Pinterest.
+Like many bloggers, I didn't realize that Pinterest could be used as a business marketing tool!

 It doesn't matter if you run a parenting blog, a gardening blog, a fitness blog, a mom blog, a personal development blog, etc. You can tap into the power of Pinterest and start using it to produce an income.